WebberZone/contextual-related-posts/readme.txt

 * Bug fix:
     * Exclude on categories did not work
     * Posts would trigger a "SHOW FULL COLUMNS FROM" error if they had ' from' in the title
+    * Manual posts did not work properly - all post types and all posts are properly fetched now

 = 3.0.5 =